 The Laodicean may not necessarily say these things consciously, but his works shout to those of spiritual discernment that this is a person of severe spiritual poverty.
 The major tragedy is that he thinks he is in good standing with God, and thus he says of himself that he is wealthy, and that he has need of nothing; but in reality, Christ's judgment is that he is wretched, miserable, poor, blind, and naked.
 Look how far his judgments are from the truth.

 Now what made his judgments so bad?
 His spiritual state.
 Because he was in such a bad spiritual state, the judgment of himself was actually perverted.
 With that thought in mind, how good could your judgment be of other people, because most of us with human nature tend to be very easy on ourselves.
 The Laodicean is that way.
 His judgment of himself was perverted.
-Interestingly, one of the things Christ says is that the Laodicean is blind, and that blindness is perverting his judgment.
+Interestingly, one of the things Christ says is that the Laodicean is blind, and that blindness is perverting his judgments.
 He has a very severe lack of spiritual truth.
 He is spiritually unaware, unknowing, unobservant, uncomprehending, and heedless; and yet the context shows he is judging—actively judging himself.

 Four times in those thirteen verses Paul uses the word "judge."
-In three of those times he urges or directly commands us not to do so anymore.
+In three of those times, he urges or directly commands us not to do so anymore.
 For him to do this, it seems pretty clear that judging was causing major problems in this Roman congregation.
 One of the things interesting in this context is that the issues the judgments were being made about did not involve anything of any major consequence doctrinally.
 They were things of major consequence in terms though of treating each other with respect and loving one another.

 Nobody knows with absolute certainty exactly what the issues were.
 A lot of guesses going around, but honest researchers will tell you they do not really know, that they are speculating when they write.
 I think that God purposely left them partly hidden so that we could see how great a little spark could grow into.
 Whatever they were, one involved dietary things, and the other the personal esteem given one day above another.
 The things covered here are the kinds of subjects that some members in some groups in the past have gotten all bent out of shape over.